-L1.1 Save 'H' Register Save the 'H' register value to a file.
+L1.1 Save 'H' Register

+Save the 'H' register value to a file.

-L1.2 Load 'H' Register Load the 'H' register value from a file.
+L1.2 Load 'H' Register

+Load the 'H' register value from a file.

-L3 Set Home Position - L3 XYZW N#
+L3 Set Home Position - L3 XYZW N#S#

 Stores current position of each axis specified.
 Values specified are ignored.
 WinCNC provides 30 locations for storing positions.
 If L3 is used without the N#, the XY and Z values would be stored in position 0.
+S# sets all specified axis in the specified store number to the specified value.

-L3.1 Store Local (G92) Offset - L3.1 XYZW N#
+L3.1 Store Local (G92) Offset - L3.1 XYZW N#S#

 WinCNC provides 30 positions for storing local offsets.
 Those axes specified with G92 (green box) positions set will be stored in the N# position.
 If no N# is listed, the values will be stored at position 0.
 If there is an N# on the line, the G92 values will be stored at position N#.
+S# sets all specified axis in the specified store number to the specified value.